f5devcentral/f5-big-iq-pm-team/f5-bigiq-as3-rpm-update/README.md

 Consult https://support.f5.com/csp/article/K54909607 before using the tool.

-New AS3 RPM needs to be in uploaded in /home/admin.
+The new AS3 RPM needs to be uploaded in /home/admin.

 ```
 # cd /shared/scripts